Pronunciation: BUE pre NOR feen (OR al / sub LIN gwal)

 You may receive your first doses of buprenorphine sublingual in a hospital or clinic setting until your condition improves.

 Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away opioid medicine is against the law.

 Rinse your mouth with water after the buprenorphine sublingual dissolves.
 Wait one hour after the medicine dissolves to brush your teeth to prevent damage to the teeth and gums.
 Do not chew the tablet or swallow it whole.

 If your doctor has prescribed more than 2 tablets per dose, place the correct number of tablets under your tongue at the same time and allow them to dissolve completely.

-Do not eat or drink anything until the tablet or film has completely dissolved in your mouth.
+Do not eat or drink anything until the tablet has completely dissolved in your mouth.

 You may need frequent blood tests to check your liver function.